Lifeboats of the Titanic

-Lifeboats played a crucial role in the sinking of the Titanic on 14–15 April 1912.
-The ship had 20 lifeboats that, in total, could accommodate 1,178 people, little over half of the 2,209 on board the night it sank.
-The Titanic had a maximum capacity of 3,547 passengers and crew.

-18 lifeboats were used, loading between 11:45 p.m. and 2:05 a.m., though Collapsible Boat A floated off the ship's partially submerged deck, and Collapsible Boat B floated away upside down minutes before the ship upended and sank.
+Lifeboats played a crucial role during the sinking of the Titanic on 14–15 April 1912.
+The ship had 20 lifeboats that, in total, could accommodate 1,178 people, a little over half of the 2,209 on board the night it sank.
+18 lifeboats were used, loading between 11:45 p.m. and 2:05 a.m., though Collapsible Boat A floated off the ship's partially submerged deck and Collapsible Boat B floated away upside down minutes before the ship upended and sank.

-Many lifeboats only carried half of their maximum capacity; there are many versions as to the reasoning behind half-filled lifeboats.
-Some sources claimed they were afraid of the lifeboat buckling under the weight, others suggested it was because the crew were following orders to evacuate women and children first.
-As the half-filled boats rowed away from the ship, they were too far for other passengers to reach, and most lifeboats did not return to the wreck, due to fear of being swamped by drowning victims.
-Only lifeboats 4 and 14 returned to retrieve survivors from the water, some of whom later died.
+Many lifeboats only carried a fraction of their maximum capacity which, depending on type, was 40, 47, or 65 people.
+There are many versions as to the reasoning behind half-filled lifeboats; these included the order of "women and children first", apprehensions that the lifeboats could buckle under the weight, and the fact that many passengers did not feel safe stepping in a lifeboat hovering 90 feet above the freezing ocean and others refused to leave behind family and friends.
+As the half-filled boats rowed away from the ship, they were too far away for other passengers to reach, and most lifeboats did not return to the wreck due to a fear of being swamped by drowning victims or the suction of the sinking ship.
+Only Lifeboats No. 4 and No. 14 returned to retrieve survivors from the water, some of whom later died.